gggraph/Genesis/README.md

 Genesis vm acts as a CISC microprocessor.
 You will meet again MOD-REG-RM, SIB mode, direct and indirect addressing, 8-bit or 32-bit displacement... etc.
 The syntax to follow to convert your code to binary is similar to nasm x86 code.
 **Last but not least, the instruction set is limited to blockchain usage.
 VM can only read and write data within its memory or its contract storage file.
-Pseudo-randomness, listening ports or anything from the outside cannot be achieved!**
+Pseudo-randomness, listening ports or anything from the outside cannot be achieved.**

 So let's start with a basic example code :